What to do first when the application encounters an error

 -

-Reading the entire code.
-This makes it easy to miss small, hard-to-spot errors and becomes tiring.
+Reading the entire codebase at once.
+That makes it easier to miss small, hard-to-spot errors and gets tiring fast.

 -